 1) When I buy a box of dryer sheets, I cut them in half with my kitchen shears.
 Half a sheet works just as well as a whole sheet.

-2) I wash out and reuse plastic bags.
+2) I wash out and reuse Ziploc bags.
 I turn them inside out and wash them with my white clothes, using hot water and a little bleach (note – I only do this with BPA-free plastic bags, because heat deteriorates plastic).

 3) I make my own baby wipes.